Muadh-Adekunle-Monsuru/Second-Semester/CPS 204/Tautology.md

 two propositions are said to be logically equivalent if they have identical truth values for every set of truth values of their components

-Note that if two compound proportions are logically equivalent, then the compound proposition formed by joining them using the bi-conditional connective may be a tautology.
+Note that if two compound proportions are logically equivalent, then the compound proposition formed by joining them using the bi-conditional connective must be a tautology.

 Using capital P meaning it is not an atomic proposition P ≡ Q implies  P <-> Q